Regulation of pre-school childcare services

 - There are adequate and suitable facilities for a pre-school child to rest and to play indoors and outdoors during the day

 Pre-school childcare providers must ensure that the building has suitable and adequate heating, ventilation and lighting and sanitary facilities.

 All reasonable measures must be taken to safeguard the health, safety and welfare of a pre-school child attending the service and ensure that the environment of the service is safe.

 Registered childcare providers must have a safety statement and policies on areas including managing behaviour, the administration of medication, infection control and safe sleep.

 Food and drink

 A pre-school service should ensure that food is nutritious and meets with dietary and religious requirements.

-The Department of Health's Food and Nutrition Guidelines for Pre-School Services (pdf) advise that children in day care for more than 5 hours per session (full day care) should be offered at least 2 snacks and 2 meals, including one hot meal.
+The Department of Children, Equality, Disability, Integration and Youth has published Nutrition Standards for Early Learning and Care Services.
+It advises that children in day care for more than 5 hours per session (full day care) should be offered at least 2 snacks and 2 meals, including one hot meal.

 The provider should ensure that the pre-school children are adequately insured against injury while attending the service.

 If you need further information about the standards and regulation of childcare services for pre-school children you should contact the early years/pre-school inspector.